niplav/site/content.md

 the endeavour, I persisted a bit longer with Overcoming Bias, reading at least all posts from 2006 and half of the posts from 2007.

 Additionally, blogs fall prey to [bit rot](), in which facts fall out of date, replication crises happen, new relevant ideas are discovered, better citations become available &c; they also incentivize a focus on new posts (most blogs show posts chronologically by default, burying old ones in hard-to-navigate archives or with obscure tagging systems).
-(Similar with software projects: unmaintained software is worth less and less over time, especially when it is foundational; the shiny new JavaScript framework is the most popular, even if [jQuery](https://en.wikipedia.org/wiki/JQuery) would do the trick ust as well).
+(Similar with software projects: unmaintained software is worth less and less over time, especially when it is far down the technology stack; the shiny new JavaScript framework is the most popular, even if [jQuery](https://en.wikipedia.org/wiki/JQuery) would do the trick ust as well).

 What advantage, if any, do blogs have over other media?
 Books can be (and usually are) far more comprehensive and high-status, instant messaging